onsight-tech-services/taiji-dan/dan_layer/validator_node_rpc/README.md

-# Tari Dan application grpc
+# Taiji Dan application grpc

-This crate is to provide a single source for all cross application grpc files and conversions to and from tari-dan applications
+This crate is to provide a single source for all cross application grpc files and conversions to and from taiji-dan applications